 Under IPM, a pest is any organism you don't want around.
-This not only includes harmful bugs, but also weeds, disease-causing pathogens and uninvited critters.
-Effective, integrated pest management includes the following tasks:
+This includes not just harmful bugs, but also weeds, disease-causing pathogens and uninvited critters.
+An effective IPM plan includes the following tasks:

 - Identify good and bad bugs.